nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Understanding TruthTable's CLI

-[Command Line Interface (CLI)](#command-line-interface) applications like TruthTable requires you to execute instructions by typing specific words to make use of the application's features.
-On the other hand, [Graphical User Interface (GUI)](#graphical-user-interface) programs usually require you to use a mouse and keyboard to click on objects and perform certain features.
+[Command Line Interface (CLI)](#command-line-interface) applications like TruthTable requires you to type specific words (called [commands](#command)) to make use of the application's features.
+On the other hand, [Graphical User Interface (GUI)](#graphical-user-interface) programs usually require you to use a mouse to click on the screen and perform certain actions.

-If you are not an experienced CLI user, however, terms like "commands", "flags", and "parameters" may appear daunting.
+If you are not an experienced CLI user, terms like "commands", "flags", and "parameters" may appear daunting.

 But fret not!
 This section will cover what all these terms actually mean.
+By the end of it, you'll be able to confidently explain it to your friends too!

 ### Commands, flags, and parameters

-All instructions are executed through **[commands](#command)**.
+All instructions in TruthTable are executed through **[commands](#command)**.
 Each command can have **[flags](#flag) specified after the command**, which modifies how the instruction should be carried out.

 For each of these flags, there may be **[parameters](#parameter)** specified after it.
-But, **not all commands** require parameters.
+But, **not all commands require parameters**.

-Note that flags and parameters always **come after the command**.
+Note that flags and parameters always come **after** the command.

 <div markdown="block" class="alert alert-primary">**:information_source: Do I need to memorize all these commands,
 parameters, and flags?**